soijen/soijen.github.io/_products/en/mundo-pata-cards.md

 - cards
 - flat-design
 ---
 The “El Mundo a Pata” note card collection features adventure-pup inspired designs, perfect to keep in touch with friends and family.
-This set of 5 A2 cards, blank inside, is printed on archival, environmentally friendly paper and comes with 5 white envelopes.
+This set of 6 A2 cards, blank inside, is printed on archival, environmentally friendly paper and comes with 6 white envelopes.

-Featured designs: Snowshoe pup, camping pup, paddling pup, backpacking pup, and adventure-mobile pup.
+Featured designs: Snowshoe pup, camping pup, paddling pup, backpacking pup, campfire pup and adventure-mobile pup.

 Choose either a mix of all designs or a set with the same design.
 We can accommodate custom combinations of designs, please leave a comment in the notes.